Teriks/pake/docs/pake.rst

-These objects/functions are imported from pake's submodules into the pake module, and are directly accesible from the pake namespace.
+These objects/functions are imported from pake's submodules into the pake module, and are directly accessible from the pake namespace.

 For example, pake is initialized with **pake.init()**, which is actually a call to :py:meth:`pake.program.init` in the :py:mod:`pake.program` module.